 The White Mountain National Forest (WMNF) is the most visited and second-largest national forest in the United States.
 If you haven’t already, you’ll want to visit this beautiful place at least once in your life.
 There’s a great history behind it, amazing hikes to explore, and gorgeous scenery to take in.

-Where to stay in the White Mountain National Forest
+Hiking in White Mountain National Forest

 Although every hike in the forest will be a good one, there are some that stand out from others.
 If you’re looking for hikes for the family or an outdoor enthusiast looking to explore new territory, here are some trails to consider: